Cassie07/PathOmics/README.md

-# Pathology-and-genomics Multimodal Transformer for Survival Outcome Prediction
+# PathOmics: Pathology-and-genomics Multimodal Transformer for Survival Outcome Prediction
 The official code of "Pathology-and-genomics Multimodal Transformer for Survival Outcome Prediction" (Accepted to MICCAI2023, top14%).

 Our oral presentation session: